Workers Compensation Statutes – Section 152

 If you are injured at work in Massachusetts, everything from the viability of your claim to how much you can expect to receive will be outlined in the various sections of Chapter 152 of the Massachusetts General Laws (MGL), which is the Workers’ Compensation Act (WCA).

-Boston workers’ compensation lawyers at The Law Offices of Jeffrey S. Glassman are committed to helping you navigate this process, as the law contains complex and sometimes confusing legal language that may be subject to some interpretation by the courts.
-An experienced workers’ compensation attorney can help you better understand this law, your rights and the process, as well as potential pitfalls your case could face.Section 34, Chapter 152: Total Incapacity Compensation
+Our experienced attorneys at Jeffrey Glassman Injury Lawyers are committed to helping you navigate this process, as the law contains complex and sometimes confusing legal language that may be subject to some interpretation by the courts.
+An experienced workers’ compensation lawyers can help you better understand this law, your rights, and the process, as well as potential pitfalls your case could face.Section 34, Chapter 152: Total Incapacity Compensation

 In some Boston workers’ compensation cases, the injury makes it impossible or impractical to do the same job you were doing prior to being injured.
 For example, we have seen cases where a person permanently lost the use of his arm for an on-the-job accident and was not able to work again.
 In other situations, a permanent arm injury could render the worker only partially incapacitated.
 Having an experienced Boston workers’ compensation attorney on your side can help to ensure you obtain the proper benefits.